 The dosage your physician will prescribe will commonly be based on your age, overall health, medical history, allergies, response to treatment, race, and other medications you may be taking at the time.
 It is important that you inform your health care provider and your pharmacist about all the medications you take, including herbal supplements and vitamins.

-While your health care provider has you on rosuvastatin, take this medication regularly in order to get the most benefit from it.
+If your health care provider prescribes rosuvastatin, take this medication regularly in order to get the most benefit from it.
 One way to better remember to take your medication is to always take it at the same time of day.
 Another popular method is to use a pillbox that your pharmacist can provide.

 Furthermore, for optimal benefits and overall health safety concerns, keep taking this medication, even if you feel better, until your doctor guides you otherwise.
 Dose adjustments may typically be made by your health care provider at intervals of 2 to 4 weeks.
 Never change your dose of this medication without prior consultation with your doctor.